Leadership Overview

 Khan Ali - Chief Executive Officer

 Khan Ali, the Chief Executive Officer at The Asia Foundation, directs the organization's strategic vision and operational execution across its extensive network.
-Ali's leadership focuses on advancing the core mission of improving lives throughout Asia by strengthening governance, empowering women, expanding economic opportunity, increasing environmental resilience, and promoting international cooperation.
-This executive role involves overseeing all programmatic initiatives and ensuring alignment with the foundation's six decades of experience and deep local expertise.
-Ali guides the organization's engagement with partners and stakeholders, driving forward the development agenda across 18 Asian countries and Washington, DC.
-The Chief Executive Officer ensures the foundation's work remains impactful and responsive to the evolving needs of the region, solidifying its position as a key development partner.
-Ali's strategic direction is crucial for navigating complex geopolitical landscapes and maximizing the foundation's positive influence.
+Ali's leadership focuses on advancing the foundation's core mission of improving lives throughout Asia by strengthening governance, empowering women, expanding economic opportunity, increasing environmental resilience, and promoting international cooperation.
+This role involves overseeing all programmatic initiatives and ensuring alignment with the foundation's six decades of experience and deep local expertise.
+Ali guides the organization's engagement with partners and stakeholders across 18 Asian countries and Washington, D.C., driving forward the impact of The Asia Foundation's work.
+The Chief Executive Officer ensures that all activities contribute to tangible improvements in the communities served, maintaining a steadfast commitment to the foundation's foundational principles and long-term objectives.
+Khan Ali's strategic direction is paramount to the organization's continued success in fostering positive change across the region.

 Laurel Miller - President & Chief Executive Officer

-Laurel Miller, the President & Chief Executive Officer at The Asia Foundation, spearheads the organization's overarching strategy and global operations.
-Miller's executive purview encompasses driving initiatives that improve lives across a dynamic and developing Asia, focusing on strengthening governance, empowering women, expanding economic opportunity, increasing environmental resilience, and promoting international cooperation.
-This leadership position involves direct oversight of the foundation's network of offices in 18 Asian countries and Washington, DC, leveraging six decades of experience and deep local expertise.
-Miller ensures the foundation's programs are impactful and responsive to regional needs, fostering international cooperation and sustainable development.
-The President & Chief Executive Officer plays a critical part in shaping the foundation's policy engagement and its role in addressing complex development challenges.
-Laurel Miller's vision guides the organization's commitment to positive change throughout the Asian continent.
+Laurel Miller, the President & Chief Executive Officer at The Asia Foundation, spearheads the organization's overarching strategy and global presence.
+Miller's leadership is central to advancing the foundation's mission of improving lives across a dynamic and developing Asia, focusing on strengthening governance, empowering women, expanding economic opportunity, increasing environmental resilience, and promoting international cooperation.
+This executive role involves guiding the foundation's extensive network of offices in 18 Asian countries and Washington, D.C., leveraging six decades of experience and deep local expertise.
+Miller directs high-level engagement with international partners, governments, and civil society organizations to foster sustainable development and positive change.
+The President & Chief Executive Officer ensures the foundation's operations remain aligned with its core values and programmatic goals, driving impactful initiatives that address critical regional challenges.
+Laurel Miller's vision is instrumental in shaping the foundation's future direction and its continued contribution to Asian progress.

 Pamela Joyce - Member, President's Leadership Council